ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

     If you **get an error again**, go to step 3.

-3.  see if the package that contains the function you need comes up when you [search for it in your installed packages](https://ubc-library-rc.github.io/Beginner_R_Part1/content/about_R.html#set-up-part-1-load-in-packages)
+3. See if the package that contains the function you need comes up when you [search for it in your installed packages](https://ubc-library-rc.github.io/Beginner_R_Part1/content/about_R.html#set-up-part-1-load-in-packages)

-4.  if it does not come up, install the package.
+4. If it does not come up, install the package.
 Go to step 2 after installing.

-Errors because of packages not being available are common and is why we [load the packages at the start of our script](https://ubc-library-rc.github.io/Beginner_R_Part1/content/about_R.html#set-up-part-1-load-in-packages).
-That way, we can see the errors right away and deal with them before adding on complexity.
+Errors because of packages not being available are common and this is why we [load the packages at the start of our script](https://ubc-library-rc.github.io/Beginner_R_Part1/content/about_R.html#set-up-part-1-load-in-packages).
+That way, we can see the errors right away and deal with them before adding complexity.

 ### R is waiting for a command but not getting it